SEAME-pt/Team02-Course/docs/guidelines/Cross-Compiling-Qt.md

-# Cross-Compiling Qt for Raspberry Pi 4
+@page guidelines_crosscompile Cross-Compiling Qt for Raspberry Pi 4

 This guide provides instructions for cross-compiling Qt for the Raspberry Pi 4 using Docker and QEMU.
 It includes two scripts:
 1. `buildQTLinux.sh`: Installs Docker and QEMU to simulate the Raspberry Pi environment and builds the Docker image for cross-compiling Qt.